 Mammograms are considered an essential screening exam for women’s health.
-Once you reach the age of 40 or so—or before if you have certain health conditions or medical history—you should schedule mammograms yearly, just as you do a gynecology exam.
 They are one of the most accurate and efficient tools for detecting breast cancer in its early stages, allowing treatment to begin early and be most effective.
-For the majority of women, they simply provide peace of mind that they are healthy.
+For most women, they simply provide peace of mind that they are healthy.

-Just like any medical test or procedure, your first mammogram experience can be a little scary and the anticipation before your appointment can be stressful.
+Like any medical test or procedure, your first mammogram experience can be a little scary, and the anticipation before your appointment can be stressful.
 If you’re feeling anxious about your upcoming mammogram, here are a few tips to help you know what to expect, prepare for your screening, and calm your nerves.

 Try to schedule your appointment for the week after your period.